I want to get rid of...

 To help the paint dry out, leave the lid off the container before bringing it to us.
 Adding cat litter or sawdust to the paint helps the drying process.

-For empty metal paint cans, put them in the metal container for recycling.
+For empty metal paint cans, put them in the metal container.

 Any tin or paint cans with paint must go in our household waste container.
 We currently do not have the facility to reuse or recycle them.